lcagustini/projectgs/README.md

 # ProjectGS

-A game with no real focus but to replicate the Ray Casting engine used in Wolfenstein 3D.
+A game with no real goal but to replicate the Ray Casting engine used in Wolfenstein 3D.

 ## Running